 In the past, SIAG/SC officers have discussed this issue with the SIAM-SISC editorial staff and there is interest on their part to accept more content from SIAG/SC-related work.
-We announced this at the PP10 business meeting, but there does not (yet) appear to be a surge in large-scale parallel scientific computing research in SISC.
-We are aware of an effort to create a parallel algorithms and architecture-focused journal through another society.
-If it happens, this may be a good journal for some elements of the SIAG/SC community, but probably not for all of them.
+This was announced at the PP10 business meeting, but there does not (yet) appear to be a surge in large-scale parallel scientific computing research in SISC.